railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_wf.rst

    *Definition of a new product*

-Three fields are important for stock management when you're configuring a new product:
+Three fields are important for stock management when you are configuring a new product:

-* :guilabel:`Product Type`,
+* :guilabel:`Product Type`

-* :guilabel:`Procure Method`,
+* :guilabel:`Procurement Method`

-* :guilabel:`Supply Method`.
+* :guilabel:`Supply Method`

 Product Types
 --------------